canvas-medical/documentation/collections/_api/documentreference.md

               - name: type
                 type: string
                 description: Type the reference refers to (e.g. "Organization").
+          - name: description
+            type: string
+            description: The title of the underlying Canvas Document related to this DocumentReference resource.
+It defaults to default Document titles when created or to custom titles added on updates.
+If custom document template is used with specific title, then that title is applied and rendered here as this description field.
+Letter template name as well are reflected as title values here, and any Educational Material document title will be also displayed in this field.
           - name: content
             type: array[json]
             description: Document referenced